ArctosDB/documentation-wiki/_how_to/install-tissue-cryovials-into-a-freezer-box.markdown

 ---
 title: Install Cryovials into a Freezer Box
 layout: default_toc
-authors: April Payne, Northern Michigan University; Michelle Koo, MVZ; Teresa Mayfield-Meyer
+authors: April Payne, Michelle Koo, Teresa Mayfield-Meyer
 date_updated: 2019-03-15
 redirect_from:
   - /how_to/How-to-Install-Tissue-Cryovials-Into-a-Freezer-Box/